Guidelines for using Unity Trademarks

 Right Wrong Get Unity software!
 Get Unity!

-Use Unity Trademarks to describe Unity products or services without suggesting any affiliation with or endorsement by Unity.
+Use Unity Trademarks to describe Unity products or services without suggesting any affiliation with or endorsement by Unity, such as by referencing Unity products in a descriptive sense with respect to your product.
 For example:

 Right Wrong XYZ Tutorials for Unity software Unity Tutorials

 Ensure that there is sufficient clear space between the Unity Trademarks and other graphical or textual elements for them to be interpreted as unique elements.
 For example: